jsperger/MTurkForResearchers/MTurk Training Presentation.md

 # Mechanical Turk is Different than the Lab

----

-# What does research say about Mechanical Turk as a participant pool?

-The Good
-* Inexpensive source of high quality data.
-Mechanical Turk Participants seem to be at least as attentive as lab participants.
-* Papers with studies run on Mechanical Turk are widely accepted
-* Workers want to do a good job
- *  This past spring someone in the departmetn ran an experiment where participants were paid up front for a two part study.

-The Concerns
-* There is cross-talk between participants
- * Usually don't reveal manipulations, the discussion is more about what studies are high paying and which requesters are good.
-However if you have a manipulation that would be considered annoying participants might discuss it with each other.
+You can't see what MTurkers are doing when they complete your survey.

+Requesters are not anonymous.
+Workers post reviews of requesters on forums and Reddit, and there is a browser plugin called TurkOpticon which overlays the requester's ratings onto MTurk.
+Maintaining a good rating helps you get high quality responses quickly.

-* Professional Participant Pool.
-While nonnaïveté is also a problem for lab studies, a sizeable minority of MTurkers use MTurk as their primary source of income
+Professional Participant Pool.
+While nonnaïveté is also a problem for lab studies, a sizeable minority of MTurkers use MTurk as their primary source of income.
- * This isn't really different from lab studies

----

-# Key Things to Keep in Mind

-At the end of the day Mechanical Turk more closely resembles a job board than a survey panel.

-* You are not anonymous - Workers post reviews of requesters

-* Many respondents are professional survey takers.
 This is doubly true when you add qualifications that workers have already completed X surveys.

----

-# Mechanical Turk Workers (MTurkers)

-Probably don't believe that there's actually another participant
+* Deception isn't as likely to work

+There is cross-talk between participants.
+Usually the discussion is general and more about what studies are high paying and which requesters rather than the details of a study, and on MTurk forums there are norms that participants shouldn't talk about study manipulations.
+ * If you have a study that's annoying or pays poorly for the effort involved participants will probably post about it.

 ---